Conflux-Chain/CIPs/CIPs/cip-94.md

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
 Currently, all reward parameters are hardcoded in the code.
 This CIP proposes to store these parameters as a part of the global state, so we can utilize the existing on-chain voting powers (by staking and locking CFXs through the internal `Staking` contract) to vote for parameter changes without a hardfork.
-The vote starts periodically (every few months), and only a fixed number of options (to increase the parameter, decrease the parameter, or keep it unchanged) are available.
+The vote starts periodically (every 2 months), and only a fixed number of options (to increase the parameter, decrease the parameter, or keep it unchanged) are available.
 Accounts can cast their vote by sending transactions.
 The parameter state is updated when a vote period ends.

 ## Motivation
 <!--The motivation is critical for CIPs that want to change the Conflux protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the CIP solves.
 CIP submissions without sufficient motivation may be rejected outright.-->